WesterdijkInstitute/BGClib/Readme.md

 # BGC lib

-This is the official repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods for manipulation and analysis of BGCs.
+This is the *archival* repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods for manipulation and analysis of BGCs.

+The maintained version of this project is [here](https://github.com/jorgecnavarrom/BGClib)

 For more information on BGClib, see [here](./BGClib/Readme.md).